bugsense/bugsense.js/README.md

 npm install -g grunt-cli
 ```

-In order to install PhantomJS, visit [their website](http://phantomjs.org/) and find the right package for you.
+If you have problem installing PhantomsJS with `npm install`, visit [their website](http://phantomjs.org/) and find the right package for you.
 If you're using Mac OS X, it's recommender to use Homebrew for installation:
 ```brew install phantomjs```

 When all dependencies are installed, run ```grunt specs``` in order to run the whole suite.
 If you're developing you can watch your file changes with ```grunt watch```, which will then automatically run your specs.